Kannum Karalum: Production

 The film was based on the story of K. T. Muhammed, who also wrote the script and dialogues.

 This was the first Malayalam film of Kamal Haasan, he played Sathyan's son.
 It also debut Malayalm film of producer A. K. Balasubramaniam.
 Vinodini was a child artist when she did this film and she did a dual role as the teenaged Babu and Indira.
-The climax scenes of this film was shot on the top of the Sreenarayana Guru memorial at Varkala, Sivagiri.
+The climax scenes of this film were shot on the top of the Sreenarayana Guru memorial at Varkala, Sivagiri.

 Soundtrack

 The music was composed by M. B. Sreenivasan and lyrics were written by Vayalar Ramavarma.
 Latha Raju worked her second movie of this film as playback singer.

 Release and reception

 Kannum Karalum was released on 28 September 1962.
 The film was distributed by P. K. Kaimal under the banner of Thirumeni Pictures and the film was commercial success.
 The distributors who saw the film in Kochi predicted the film would not run successfully, as there was no romantic interest for the lead actor in it.
 Despite this, it ran for 100 days.
 Even in Palakkad, where Malayalam films never ran, it ran for 50 days.
 Jaycey Foundation chairman and film producer J.J.
 Kuttikkattu had conduct an event to celebrated the 50th anniversary of this film.